 Booking in advance pays off with Frontier because the airline offers free changes 90+ days before departure.
-Change your ticket 14 – 89 days of departing and you’ll incur a $49 change fee, which is still a bargain compared to the $200 Delta and United charge.
-Flight changes within 13 days will incur a $99 fee.
+If you change your ticket within 14 – 89 days of departing you’ll incur a $49 change fee.
+This is still a bargain compared to the $200 Delta and United Airlines charge.
+Flight changes within 13 days will incur a $99 change fee.
 At this point, you might also notice a fare increase, so the cost to change could be even higher.

 4. Ask for a Waiver

 Despite what an airline’s cancellation policy may be, it’s always worth it to ask for a waiver if your travel plans suddenly change.
 In the case of weather issues, airlines will offer waivers proactively.
 If you have a medical reason or personal emergency, airlines will waive change and cancellation fees if you’re able to provide documentation.

 And if none of these scenarios apply to you?
 Call and ask anyway.
 Earlier this year, my family and I were flying to New York on two separate domestic flights: One group was on JetBlue and the other on American.
 When we showed up at the airport, the American Airlines check-in agent couldn’t find the second half of our reservation—even though I had a confirmation number.